 Horgis are also called Siborgis.
-Despite their unfortunate status as a designer breed, you can find these mixed-breed dogs in shelters and breed specific rescues, so remember to adopt!
+Despite their unfortunate status as a designer breed, you may find these mixed breed dogs in shelters and breed specific rescues, so remember to adopt!
 Don’t shop!

 These adorable pups make great additions to people and families who enjoy the great outdoors.
 They have a lot of energy and would thrive in an active household with a secure yard.
 If you like walking and would like a companion to walk with you, this may be your new best friend.
 They have pack-dog heritage and would fit in nicely to multiple dog homes.
 Read on to find out if the Horgi is the right dog for you!

-See below for all Horgi facts and mixed dog breed characteristics!
+See below for all mixed dog breed traits and facts about Horgis!

 Horgi Mixed Dog Breed Picture